DenserAI Logo

 • Utterances: Various phrases or sentences to express the same intent.

-• Conversation Flows: The bot's planned sequence of replies to guide users through common interactions.
+• Conversation flows: The bot's planned sequence of replies to guide users through common interactions.

-• Machine Learning (ML): Improves its responses over time through learning.
+• Machine learning (ML): Improves its responses over time through learning.

-• Natural Language Processing (NLP): Technology that understands and interprets human speech or text.
+• Natural language processing (NLP): Technology that understands and interprets human speech or text.

-• Dialogue Management: Determines the direction of the conversation based on user inputs and the bot's programming.
+• Dialogue management: Determines the direction of the conversation based on user inputs and the bot's programming.

 • Fallback: The bot's action when it can't understand or process the user's request.

-• Human Handover: Transferring the chat from the bot to a live support agent.
+• Human handover: Transferring the chat from the bot to a live support agent.

 • Trigger: Specific user inputs or bot responses that initiate a fallback or handover.

-• Conversational Channel: Platforms or environments where the bot can communicate with users.
+• Conversational channel: Platforms or environments where the bot can communicate with users.

 Now that you know these terms, let's move on to the training process.